 Note: When using wxWEBVIEW_BACKEND_IE you must wait for the current page to finish loading before calling setPage/3.
 The baseURL parameter is not used in this backend and the edge backend.

 '''

 stop(This) -> ok

 Types:

 This = wxWebView()

-Stop the current page loading process, if any.

 '''

 Set the editable property of the web control.